philcryer/fak3r.com/content/music-concerts-current.md

 * Supersuckers w/The Delta Bombers, The Franklin County Trucking Company - Tue, Jun 27
 * Off With Their Heads w/Single Mothers - Red Flag - Thu, Jun 29
 * The Hold Steady w/The Mountain Goats, Dillinger Four - The Salt Shed - Sat, Jul 1 (CHICAGO)
+* The Smile - The Factory - Thu, Jul 20